2 minute read

 • Collection sources: Shower and bath

-• End uses: 2 toilets and washing machine
+• End uses: toilet flushing and washing machine

 Contact details